Homicide victims found in Mojave Desert in 1980 identified

 Online records show he was sentenced to death for the murder of his niece.

-The Sheriff’s Department said testing later indicated his IQ was low enough to indicate he was borderline mentally challenged and an appeal led to him being resentenced to life terms which Neal, 68, is now serving.
+The Sheriff’s Department said testing later indicated his IQ was low enough to indicate he was borderline mentally challenged, and an appeal led to him being resentenced to life terms which Neal, 68, is now serving.

 The attorney handling Neal’s trial and appeals refused to let the California investigators interview him but informed them they did not have to look any further for a suspect in the Ludlow killings, the department said.